 Subject to the preferences applicable to any preferred stock outstanding at any time, holders of our common stock vote together as a single class on all matters submitted to a vote of the stockholders.
 Each holder of our common stock is entitled to cast one vote per share held by such holder on all matters submitted to a vote of the stockholders.
-Generally, all matters submitted to a vote of the stockholders must be approved by a majority of the votes cast on the matter by the holders of our common stock present in person or represented by proxy, voting together as a single class at a meeting at which a quorum is present, subject to any voting rights granted to holders of any outstanding shares of preferred stock.
+Generally, all matters submitted to a vote of the stockholders.
+Generally, all matters submitted to a vote of the stockholders of our common stock present in person or represented by proxy, voting together as a single class at a meeting at which a quorum is present, subject to any voting rights granted to holders of any outstanding shares of preferred stock.